 You can also see at a glance in the search results whether there are extra luggage fees.

-Kiwi has made a splash as a relatively new kid on the block, combining many aspects from the flight search engines above including exploring regions instead of destinations, revealing hacker fares, searching budget airlines, and their new Nomad feature which finds the cheapest way for you to explore a multi-destination itinerary.
+Kiwi combines many aspects from the flight search engines above including exploring regions instead of destinations, revealing hacker fares, searching budget airlines, showing you if a round-trip fare is cheaper than one-way, hidden city ticketing, self-transfers, and their Nomad feature which finds the cheapest way for you to explore a multi-destination itinerary.

 Bonus Flights Site: